country living in Sanger

 I was in a very dark place at the end of our time at the Belmont house.
 This continued in Sanger.
 I was still barely aware of what was happening around me.
 The healing period took several years.
 I was still in a problematic place spiritually in that I felt that Heavenly Father had permanently rejected me.
 I continued attending church because I knew that if I quit, it would also affect my family’s future attendance.
 But I did not believe that I was capable of receiving salvation when this life was over.

-While living in Sanger, we rented a home on a 5-acre lot on McCall Avenue.
-The landlord also kept a horse named Poky there.
-Poky had been left in the pasture because she was not considered trainable for riding.
-We didn’t know enough to think otherwise.
-Poky became a part of our lives, but we knew nothing about horses.
-We had 4 1/2 acres of pasture.
-We turned the pasture over to our sons to care for and rent out to local farmers who needed extra space for their cattle.
+We turned the remaining 4 1/2 acres of pasture over to our sons to care for and rent out to local farmers who needed extra space for their cattle.
 The rent money was the kids’, but so was the irrigation job.
-We had 40 cows and a bull.
-We are city folks who know nothing about cows.
-And there is no “Cows for Dummies” book.
+Suddenly, we had 40 cows and a bull.
+We are city folks who know nothing about cows, and there is no “Cows for Dummies” book.
 We used to watch, hoping nothing would go wrong, while the calves were born.

 The story of Kathy & Ron Goodlad